barton-willis/denest-radicals/README.md

  For now, `sqrtdenest` function handles some cases that this code cannot.

- When this code fails to denest a radical, it does not mean that the radical cannot be denested--it only means that the method wasn't sufficiently general to handle the nested radical.
+ When this code fails to denest a radical, it does not mean that the radical cannot be denested--it only means that the method isn't sufficiently general to handle the particular case.